 For a comprehensive list of current and past policy priorities and AAFP-approved resolutions, please visit the TEACH resolution database.

-2016 Policy Priorities and current efforts
+2016 Policy Priorities and Resolutions

-- Medicaid Coverage of Over-The-Counter Emergency Contraception (TEACH for CAFP)
+- Medicaid Coverage of Over-the-Counter Emergency Contraception (TEACH for CAFP)

 - Oppose Policing within Medical Care and Facilities

 - Increase Access to Comprehensive Repro Health Services for Incarcerated Women